 Individual research projects

-Students in both MSc programmes must complete a Major Individual Research Project lasting approximately four months.
+Students in the Aero MSc programmes must complete a Major Individual Research Project lasting approximately four months.

 The project constitutes a piece of individual research which must include some element of originality and can be wholly experimental, wholly theoretical, or a mixture of the two.
 Students select projects from a list of topics proposed by university staff and by industry.
 The results from the study must be set in context against published work.
 The project is assessed by progress in conducting the work, a dissertation of about 10,000 words, and an oral presentation.

 It is expected that many projects will have significant industry support and may be wholly or partly undertaken in industry, as appropriate.
-Some projects can be undertaken by students from both MSc programmes, while others are more specific to a particular stream.
+Some projects can be undertaken by students from all three MSc programmes, while others are more specific to a particular stream.